Smurfgalway/PPI_App/README.md

-# Profession Practice In IT App
+# Professional Practice In IT App

 ## Project Overview